EfeDemircelik/DSA210-Project/README.md

 ## Project Overview
 This project aims to conduct a data driven analysis of the relationship between Turkish stock market (BIST100) and Chinese stock market (CSI300) using historical daily price data.
 ## Motivation
 In financial analysis, the relationships between BIST100 and western markets like S&P500, or BIST100's connection with local indicators like USD/TRY exchange rate, are well known and documented.
 However, global economy is dynamic.
-This project seeks to unravel the connection between two dynamic and significant markets, Turkey and China, and answer the question: Is there a meaningful , quantifiable relationship between the Turkish and Chinese stock markets?
+This project seeks to unravel the connection between two dynamic and significant markets, Turkey and China, and answer the question: Is there a meaningful, quantifiable relationship between the Turkish and Chinese stock markets?
 ## Objectives
 1. Examine the historical relationship between BIST100 and CSI300
    * Analyze the daily price movements of the BIST100 and CSI300 indices to identify potential long-term trends and connections.